Thai Bank of Ayudhya denies report of MUFG offer for stake

+BRIEF-German High Street Properties Q1 pre-tax profit up at EUR 6.2 million

+* Q1 REVENUE EUR 1.2 MILLION VERSUS EUR 1.4 MILLION YEAR AGO

-BANGKOK Bank of Ayudhya Pcl (BAY.BK), Thailand's fifth-largest lender, denied a newspaper report that Japan's Mitsubishi UFJ Financial Group (MUFG) (8306.T) had offered to buy General Electric's (GE.N) stake in it for 40 baht per share.
+BANGKOK May 23 Bank of Ayudhya Pcl, Thailand's fifth-largest lender, denied a newspaper report that Japan's Mitsubishi UFJ Financial Group (MUFG) had offered to buy General Electric's stake in it for 40 baht per share.

 "The news is groundless," President Philip Tan told reporters on Thursday.